Source water protection means protecting our sources of drinking water from contamination or overuse.

 The Ontario Drinking Water Stewardship Program has concluded effective October 2013.
 If additional funds become available, landowners will be notified and information will be posted on this site.

-Follow us on Twitter.
-Click below to visit our Twitter page.
+Follow us on Facebook and Twitter.
+Click on the links below to see our pages.